nus-cs2113-AY2021S1/tp/docs/UserGuide.md

  ```
 extract CG2271 Quiz 2;
  ```
-Scheduler-/-; will prompt you to copy and paste or enter the text you want to extract from.
+Scheduler-\-; will prompt you to copy and paste or enter the text you want to extract from.
 ````
 _________________________________
 Copy and paste or enter the body of the text you want to extract from!